For the vectors A and B in Fig. E1.24 use the method of component... | Pearson+ Channels

 Play a video:

 Welcome back everybody.
-So we are asked to find the vector edition of C plus D. So let's go ahead and perform that addition here.
-Starting at the end of C. I'm going to add the vector D to it.
-We're gonna get something kind of like that.
-And just as a reminder, I'm going to mark this as our vector D. Now we are going to use the tip to tail method in order to find our resultant summed up vector.
-So starting at the origin and going to the end of our D vector that is going to be equivalent to C plus D. And I'm actually going to label this vector are now we are told to find the magnitude and direction of our so we are going to need some important formulas here.
-The magnitude of a given vector, let's say in this example vector A is going to be the square root of its x component squared plus its y component squared.
-And the direction of the vector is going to be the arc tangent of its y component divided by its x component.
-Well, what are the X and Y components of our Well, the X component is simply going to be the summation of the X components of our two vectors.
-So C X plus D. X. Same thing with our y component that is just going to be C, Y plus dy let's go ahead and find our X and our Y. So our X is equal to.
-Well, let's find c X here.
-See x is going to be this guy right here.
-So we're gonna have the magnitude of C. Times the co sign of our angle and it is going to be negative since we are going in the negative extra action plus D. X. So now we are looking at this guy, we have the magnitude of D. Times the sign of our angle and he is going to be negative as well because he is in the negative X. Direction.
-Plugging this into our calculator, we get negative 19.84 m.
+We are given two vectors and we need to find c minus vector D. I'm actually gonna rewrite this and we're going to rewrite this as C plus the reverse of d.
+But what is the reverse of D?
+Well, the reverse of D is going to be a vector that has the same magnitude as D but it goes in the completely opposite direction.
+So this is what the reverse of D is going to look like.
+So let's go ahead and then do this vector edition right here.
+So starting from C, we are going to then add on the reverse of D. So it's probably going to go about two right here.
+This is a reminder, this is going to be the reverse of D. Now we are going to use the tip to tail method.
+So starting from the origin which is where we started at the beginning of C. We're gonna draw a vector to the end of D. And this is going to be our C plus minus d vector.
+I'm actually going to call this vector R. Now we are asked to find the magnitude and direction of our so we're gonna need some important formulas for this.
+The magnitude of a given vector A is going to be given by the square root of its x component squared plus its y component squared.
+And the direction represented by the angle theta is going to be given by the arc tangent of its y component over its x component.
+But what are the y and x components of our while the x component of our is just going to be the sum of the X components of our two vectors.
+The exponents of C and the X component of the reverse of d.
+Same thing with our Y component of our is going to be C Y plus the Y component of the reverse of D. Let's go ahead and find our our X and our Y. So our X is equal to C. X. Okay, so we are looking for this guy right here so we are going to have the magnitude of C times the cosine of our angle, No sign of 50.
+And this is going to be negative since we are going in the negative x direction plus the X component of our reverse of D. So we are actually looking for this guy right here.
+Same thing here.
+We're gonna have the magnitude of D which it has the same magnitude and then we're actually gonna need to work with an angle here.
+So something important to establish here, we have two sets of parallel lines meaning that this angle 60 is going to be equal to this angle down here meaning this angle is also degrees.
 Great.
-So now let's do the same thing to find.
-Ry.
-Ry is C. Y. So we are now looking at this guy right here and that is going to be still the magnitude, see But now it's going to be times the sine of our angle and it is going to be negative since we are going in the negative Y direction plus our Dy so looking at this guy right here now, it's going to be the magnitude of D. Times the co sign of our angle and it's going to be positive since we're headed in the positive Y direction Plugging this into our calculator, we get negative 2.19 m.
-Now that we have our X. And our Y. Let's go ahead and find the magnitude and direction of our our vector.
-So the magnitude is going to be the square root of negative 19.84 squared plus negative 2.19 squared.
-And this is going to be equal to 19. m.
-Great.
-So now let's go ahead and find the direction of our our so we have the arc tangent of our Y component negative 2.19 divided by R. X. Components 19.96.
-This is going to be equal to 6.30°.
-But is this the angle that we're looking for?
-The angle that we actually found is this little sliver right here.
-But it is common practice to actually mark the angle counterclockwise from the positive X. Direction.
-So we are actually going to add 180° to this to get our final answer of 186.30°.
-So now we have found the magnitude of our r.
-And the direction of our r vector.
-Giving us a final answer of answer choice.
-A thank you guys so much for watching.
+Now with that knowledge will be able to take the sine of that angle and that gives us our X component and it's positive because it's going to positive X direction, plugging this into our calculator.
+We get that the X component of our r is 4. m.
+So now let's go ahead and find our Y component here.
+Same process.
+We have C. Y. So we are looking for this guy right here.
+We have the magnitude of C. Times the sine of our angle this time.
+And it's going to be negative since we are going in the negative Y direction plus our Y component of our reverse of D. We're gonna have the magnitude of D times the cosine of our angle.
+And this is going to be negative since it is going in the negative Y direction, plugging this into our calculator, we get negative 16.19 m.
+Now that we have our X and our Y. We are ready to find the magnitude and direction of our So the magnitude of our we're going to use this first formula up here we have is the square root of 4. squared plus R. Y. Component of negative 16.19 squared extend the radical there.
+And when you plug this in we get that are magnitude is 16.78 m.
+Alright, so now let's go ahead and find the direction of our our.
+Now this is not to scale and that'll that'll be relevant in just a second.
+So our theta is the arc tangent of our Y component 4.41 over our exponents of negative 16.19.
+When you put this into our calculator we get negative 15.24.
+But is this the angle that we're looking for this negative 15.24 is actually this angle right here.
+But the angle that we want is the counterclockwise angle from the X axis.
+So we are are real data is going to be 100 and -15.24 and this is going to give us 164.76°.
+So now we have found our magnitude of our summation and the direction of our summation, which is our resulting in our answer choice of B. Thank you guys so much for watching.
 Hope this video helped.
 We will see you all in the next one.